composer/composer/doc/01-basic-usage.md

 ### Package Version Constraints

-In our example, we're requesting the Monolog package with the version constraint [`1.0.*`](http://semver.mwl.be/#?package=monolog%2Fmonolog&version=1.0.*).
+In our example, we are requesting the Monolog package with the version constraint [`1.0.*`](http://semver.mwl.be/#?package=monolog%2Fmonolog&version=1.0.*).
 This means any version in the `1.0` development branch, or any version that is greater than or equal to 1.0 and less than 1.1 (`>=1.0 <1.1`).